raspberrypilearning/sweet-scroll/en/step_2.md

 --- task ---

-Let's add another `div` with an image of some kitchen equipment.
+You will now add another `div` with an image of some kitchen equipment.

 Add a ```div``` element to the bottom of your page (keep it inside the ```<html>``` tags) and use a helpful class name, e.g., ```kitchen-equipment```.